ms/buildtogether.tech/errors/index.md

 ```

 {: .continue}
 somewhere near the start of your program.
-The `DEBUG` flag identifies the least
+The `DEBUG` option identifies the
-important messages in your program---the ones you probably only want to see when
+least important messages in your program---the ones you probably only want to
-you're trying to figure out what's gone wrong.
-In order, the more important
+see when you're trying to figure out what's gone wrong.
+In order, the more
-levels in most logging libraries are `INFO`, `WARNING`, `ERROR`, and
+important levels in most logging libraries are `INFO`, `WARNING`, `ERROR`, and
 `CRITICAL`.
 If you only want messages at the `WARNING` level and above, you
 change the configuration to: